wavefrontHQ/docs/pages/doc/ts_anomalous.md

 By default, the history window is one day long.
 You can fine tune the forecast by adding an optional `historyWindow` parameter to specify a longer or shorter history window.
 A longer history window supports more accurate prediction, although the query might take longer.

-For example, `anomalous(5m, 2w, 1m, ts(my.metric))` predicts the expected values based on 2 weeks's worth of actual data points in addition to the data shown in the chart, and aligns the input and output data points at 1-minute intervals.
+For example, `anomalous(5m, 2w, ts(my.metric))` predicts the expected values based on 2 weeks’s worth of actual data points in addition to the data shown in the chart.

 <!---  9/30/18-10/08/18 sum(rate(ts(dataingester.report-points, tag=${cluster}))) --->
 ## Example